Back to California

 What This Bill Does

-• Prohibits community colleges from offering baccalaureate degree programs or curricula already provided by the University of California or certain campuses of the California State University, unless those programs have been impacted for three consecutive years.
+• Prohibits community colleges from offering baccalaureate degree programs that are already offered by the University of California or specific campuses of the California State University unless those programs have been impacted for three consecutive years.

 Who It Names or Affects